angular-threejs/docs/src/content/references/soba/misc/animations.md

 #### With GLTF type

-Usually, you will want to provide the GLTF type to `injectGLTF` then `injectAnimations` will be able to infer the animations type from `this.gltf`
+Usually, you will want to provide the GLTF type to `gltfResource` then `animations` will be able to infer the animations type from `this.gltf.value`

 ```angular-ts
 import { NgtsAnimationClips } from 'angular-three-soba/misc';